What is Counselling?

 Our aim is to provide long-term and short-term counselling therapy in a safe and confidential environment, within our individual practice locations in the City of London, Bromley, Orpington and Southeast London.

-Having experienced the emotions of not having someone there to confide in and to talk about issues, has prompted her to pursue and achieve her qualifications in the field of counselling.
-Eventually, help was at hand and this has personally been a great drive to help others.
+Having experienced the emotions of needing someone to confide in and to talk about issues, where help was at hand, has personally been a great drive to help others, which prompted the pursuit to achieve her qualifications in the field of counselling.

-The aim is to help clients work through issues, while simultaneously encouraging and empowering them to work on rebuilding their lives to the full.
+The aim is to help clients increase their self-awareness to find their true purpose in life.
+Then gradually working through issues, building on their self-worth, encouraging and empowering them to work on rebuilding their lives to the full, while simultaneously discovering & maintaining meaningful and lasting relationship with self and others.

 Joyce Prendergast (Senior Counsellor) MBACP Adv Dip (Humanistic Integrative Counsellor)